Chicken and Mushroom Skillet Pot Pie with Cheddar Chive Biscuits

 Preheat the oven to 400 degrees.

-Make the biscuits by combining the flour, baking powder, salt, and baking soda together in a bowl.
-Add the diced butter and cut with a pastry cutter until crumbly.
-Add the sharp white cheddar and chives along with the buttermilk; mix until just combined.
-Don’t over mix.
+Make the biscuits by combining the flour, baking powder, salt, and baking soda in a bowl.

 Place the biscuits in the freezer while you make the pot pie.

-Make the pot pie filling by heating the butter over medium-high heat in a large cast iron skillet.
-Add the onions, mushrooms, carrots, and potatoes then cook, stirring often, for 10 minutes.
+Make the pot pie filling by heating the butter over medium-high heat in a large cast-iron skillet.
+Add the onions, mushrooms, carrots, and potatoes, then cook, stirring often, for 10 minutes.
 Add the minced garlic and cook, stirring constantly, for 1 minute.

-Add the flour to the vegetables and gently mix evenly, cooking the flour for a minute or two.
 Slowly add the chicken broth and milk, stirring often.
-Bring mixture to a boil then simmer for 3-4 minutes, allowing it to thicken a bit.
-Add the chicken and frozen peas; mix well.
-Taste and season with sea salt and freshly cracked pepper, to taste.
+Bring the mixture to a boil, then simmer for 3-4 minutes, allowing it to thicken a bit.

 Add the biscuits to the top of the pot pie filling.
-Whisk together the egg with the water.
-Brush each biscuit top with a bit of the egg.
+Whisk together the egg and the water.

-Place into the oven and bake for 17-20 minutes, or until the biscuits are golden brown.
 Remove from the oven and allow to cool for a few minutes before serving.
 Enjoy.

 Equipment